 What we do

-The Medicines and Healthcare products Regulatory Agency regulates medicines and medical devices in the UK.
+The Medicines and Healthcare products Regulatory Agency regulates medicines, medical devices and blood components for transfusion in the UK.

 Recognised globally as an authority in its field, the agency plays a leading role in protecting and improving public health and supports innovation through scientific research and development.

 - the Clinical Practice Research Datalink (CPRD), a data research service that aims to improve public health by using anonymised NHS clinical data